Sociology and Anthropology

-For policies governing all minors, see Minors under the Undergraduate Academic Program section in the Academic Policies chapter of this catalog.
+For policies governing all minors, see "minors" under "The Undergraduate Academic Program" in the Academic Policies chapter of this catalog.

-In completing the 18 credits of study beyond the core sociology courses, students are strongly encouraged to select a concentration to suit their interests and career objectives.
-A concentration consists of 12 credits, including one required course.
-Students who are invited to participate in the sociology honors program may apply 3 credits of honors course work (480, 481, or 482) to their selected concentration.
+In completing the 18 credits of study beyond the core sociology courses, students are strongly encouraged to select an area of emphasis to suit their interests and career objectives.
+An area of emphasis consists of 12 credits as described below.
+Students who are invited to participate in the sociology honors program may apply 3 credits of honors course work (480, 481, 482) to their selected area of emphasis.

 Deviance, Crime, and Social Control

-This concentration focuses on the social, legal, and political systems that underpin social control in Western societies and beyond.
-The emphasis is on how norms, values, and common sense regulate human action and the social forces that produce deviant behavior and societal responses to it.
-This concentration is appropriate for students interested in the criminal justice system and the law.
-Students must complete SOCI 300 and choose 9 credits from SOCI 301, 302, 307, 308, 310, 332, 340, 352, 355, 402, 395 (depending on topic), and 502.
+- Focuses on the sociology of crime and delinquency; legal and political systems of social control; informal patterns of norms and values that regulate human action; and the social forces that produce deviant behavior and responses to it.
+This area of emphasis is appropriate for students interested in the criminal justice system and the law.
+Choose 12 credits from SOCI 300, 301, 302, 310, 332, 340, 352, 402, 503.

 The university requires all students to complete at least one course designated "writing intensive" in their majors at the 300 level or above.
 Students majoring in sociology may fulfill this requirement by successfully completing SOCI 412.